Tonywuhk/realai.org/course/gce/jupyter.md

 ![](/assets/images/course-gce-jupyter-3.png)

+## Install and Launch Jupyter Notebook

 Now the VM instance is running, and on the **VM instances** page it should be assigned an **External IP**, this is the IP address we will later use to access Jupyter Notebook.
-Now SSH to the VM to install Jupyter:
+To install Jupyter, SSH to this VM:

 ```bash
 # Install pip